JosiahSiegel/the-cynical-dba/source/_posts/2017-07-30-max-data-lengths-are-not-your-friend.md

 ---
 If you want to maintain predictable query performance, shy away from data lengths that may force data to be pushed off-row.
-Values that are under 8,000 bytes will remain on-row.
+Values that are under 8,000 bytes will remain in-row.
-Any rows that are greater than 8,000 bytes will be allocated as `LOB_DATA` and may incur a read/write penalty.
+Values that are greater than 8,000 bytes will be allocated as `LOB_DATA` and may incur a read/write penalty.
-This is due to an increase in the number of pages accessed.

-To help enforce predictable performance, it is ideal to instead use `VARCHAR(n)`, removing the possibility of values being pushed to `LOB_DATA`.
+For example, it is ideal to use the `VARCHAR(n)` data type, as `VARCHAR(MAX)` permites 2,147,483,647 bytes (2 GB).
 Additionally, the **total row size** should not exceed 8,060 bytes if you do not want any values pushed off-row.
-Keep this in mind when specifying column lengths.
+Keep this in mind when specifying column data lengths.

-The following scripts can be used to compare page allocation access:
+The following scripts can be used to compare page allocation &amp; access performance:

-# Non-LOB rows (`VARCHAR(8000)`)
+# Non-LOB data (`VARCHAR(8000)`)
 {% highlight sql %}
 SET STATISTICS IO OFF;
 USE [TestDB]
 GO

-IF OBJECT_ID('[dbo].[LobTest]') IS NOT NULL
-BEGIN
-  DROP TABLE [LobTest]
-END
-GO
 CREATE TABLE dbo.LobTest
   (
     ID   INT IDENTITY(1,1) PRIMARY KEY,
     VMAX VARCHAR(MAX)
-  )  ON [PRIMARY]
+  )
 GO

--- Insert non-LOB rows
+-- Insert non-LOB data
 SET NOCOUNT ON;
 DECLARE @i INT = 1
 WHILE (@i < 10000)